cirrus-geo/cirrus-geo/README.md

-Because Cirrus output is published via SNS, a Feeder can be configured to subscribe to that SNS and thus workflows can be chained, such that the output of one workflow becomes the input to another workflow, createing multiple levels of products all with published STAC metadata and clear links showing data provenance.
+Because Cirrus output is published via SNS, a Feeder can be configured to subscribe to that SNS and thus workflows can be chained, such that the output of one workflow becomes the input to another workflow, creating multiple levels of products all with published STAC metadata and clear links showing data provenance.